Bangladesh women's national football team

 The Bangladesh women's national football team is the women's national association football team of Bangladesh controlled by the Bangladesh Football Federation under the supervision of the women's football committee.
-It is a member of the Asian Football Confederation and has yet to qualify for the World Cup or an AFC Women's Asian Cup finals.
+It is a member of the Asian Football Confederation and has yet to qualify for the World Cup.

 Bangladesh are the defending champion at the SAFF Women's Championship, after clinching their maiden title in 2022.
+They also went on to win the championship again in 2024 after defeating Nepal in the finals.
 They also secured a bronze medal in the South Asian Federation Games 2010 and a silver medal at the SAFF Women's Championship 2016.

 History

 Origins (2007–2012)

 Women's football was introduced in Bangladesh when the nations first ever football tournament dedicated to women was staged under the Vision Asia programme in November 2007.
 Eight teams from different districts all over the country took part in the tournament.
 The tournaments success, lead to the Bangladesh Football Federation, organizing the 2008 Women's school football tournament, under the Vision Bangladesh programme.
 The National Football Championship for women was introduced the subsequent year, for different district teams to take part in.
 While in 2009, Golam Robbani Choton a veteran in the Dhaka football scene, was put in charge of the inactive women's national team.
 However, the Bangladesh women's team was continuously neglected throughout the late 2000s.

-Bangladesh played their first international game on 29 January 2010 in against Nepal, during the 2010 South Asian Games, held in Dhaka, losing 1–0.
+Bangladesh played their first international game in 29 January 2010 against Nepal, during the 2010 South Asian Games, held in Dhaka, losing 1–0.
 The team impressed in the following fixtures, pulling of two successive victories against, Sri Lanka, and then Pakistan respectively.
-Although they suffered a 0–7 defeat at the hands of India during their last group stage game, Bangladesh secured the Bronze medal.
+Although they suffered a 0–7 defeat at the hands of India during their last group stage game, Bangladesh secured the bronze medal.
 The team proceeded to take part in the, 2010 SAFF Women's Championship later on that year, which was played on home soil, but this time in Cox's Bazar.
 They won significantly against Bhutan and Sri Lanka (2–0 and 9–0), however they were defeated by Nepal in the semifinals.

 It was in 2011, when the football federation decided to launch the Bangladesh Women's Football League.
 The national team was active the following year, taking part in the 2012 SAFF Championship.
 They lost to India and Sri Lanka, attaining their sole victory against Bhutan, 1–0 thanks to a goal from captain Pru Suinu.
 Nonetheless, the team failed to advance past the group stages.